yamieboi/qb-quickjobs/index.md

 Making Jobs Made Easier!

 Wanted to create a job for your server!
-Now you can, without being a developer...
+Now you can, without being a developer (u need to have some iq tho)...

-### Markdown
+### Usage!

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+Create More Jobs....

 ```markdown
 Syntax highlighted code block